Advertisement

 Celsius (°C) is built around water: 0°C is the freezing point and 100°C is the boiling point at normal atmospheric pressure.
 It's the default scale in weather apps, school science and everyday life across most of the world.

-Fahrenheit (°F) also uses water, but with different reference points: water freezes at 32°F and boils at 212°F. In practice, people in the US are used to thinking of 70°F as a comfortable room temperature and 32°F as the “watch out, it’s freezing” point.
+Fahrenheit (°F) also uses water, but with different reference points: water freezes at 32°F and boils at 212°F. People in the US think of 70°F as comfortable room temperature and 32°F as the freezing point.

 Kelvin (K) is the scientific "absolute" scale.
 It starts at absolute zero (0 K), the theoretical temperature where molecular motion stops.
 The size of one Kelvin is the same as one degree Celsius, but there are no negative values — 0°C is 273.15 K.